 Where one finds trials, another finds triumph.
 The difference lies in seeing the world through “salvation-colored glasses.”

 How do we protect our minds with this God-given helmet?
 We glory in God’s gift of salvation.
-By thanking God for the blessings of being called His child we move our minds from a place of self-centeredness and discontentment to one of gratitude and praise.
-When we are humbled by the gift of eternal life, we are in the best position possible to make God-glorifying food choices.
+By thanking God for the blessings of being called His child, we move our minds from a place of self-centeredness and discontentment to one of gratitude and praise.
+When we are humbled by the gift of eternal life, we are in the best position possible to glorify God in our eating.

-If you have been fighting this battle with overeating for any time, chances are pretty good that you have considered the importance of having a scriptural backbone in your fight.
-And there are numerous powerful verses to call upon that get the heart to the matter.
+If you have been fighting this battle to stop overeating for any time, chances are pretty good that you have considered the importance of having a scriptural backbone in your fight.
+And there are numerous powerful verses to call upon that get to the heart to the matter.

 Verses that offer truth and freedom.
 However, as a sword does no good left in its sheath, so the Word remains ineffective if it is not drawn out and used.